liam-0398/Eris/documentation/usage.md

   Master row's lane area to its left (rather than its header text) does not select it — it just moves the playback cursor, same as clicking any other empty lane space.
+- The arrangement view has both a **horizontal** scrollbar (along the bottom of the lane area) and a **vertical** one (down the right of the lanes) once there are more tracks than fit on screen.

+### Input tracks

+An Input Track (Track > Add Input Track, or `Ctrl+Shift+N`) records the live capture device — ALSA line-in on Linux — instead of its own keyboard-played or timeline audio.
+Its header reads `Input 3` rather than `Track 3`.

+- Input tracks get an extra **`M` button** on the header (yellow when on): the **input monitor**.
+It routes the live captured signal straight into that track's mix, post-tap and pre-insert-FX, with no recording and no playhead movement — so it works both as a "am I plugged in and at a sane level?" check and as headphone monitoring while you actually record.
+  (Not to be confused with the metronome `M` in the transport bar.)
+- Pressing **Record** on an Input Track **skips the count-in entirely** — the playhead starts moving and capture begins immediately.
+- **Input gain** and **input buffer size** live in Edit > Preferences.

+### Per-track swing

+Select a track and the device panel's left-hand widget shows its swing
+controls:

+- **Swing slider** — snaps to the SP-1200's own six detents: 50% (straight),
+  54, 58, 63, 67, 71.
+The current value is shown in the widget's label
+  (`Swing 58%`).
+It is a detent index, not a free percentage, so it always lands on one of those six.
+- **Division button** (`1/16` / `1/8`) — which grid unit swing pairs up.
+  Click to toggle.
+Defaults to 1/16.

+Swing delays every other grid step's clips later by that percentage, per track.
+It applies identically to live playback, Consolidate, and Export.

 ## Loop points